Dimers on Riemann surfaces II: conformal invariance and scaling limit: CRSF and loop measures on surfaces

 \subsection{Law of CRSF branch}

-A crucial ingredient for this paper will be to have an analogue of \eqref{LE1bis} for branches of a \textbf{Cycle-Rooted Spanning Forest} on our surface (or more generally a manifold), or CRSF for short.
+A crucial ingredient for this paper will be to have an analogue of \eqref{LEnbis} for branches of a {Cycle-Rooted Spanning Forest} on our surface (or more generally a manifold).
 We first recall that this is the law on spanning subgraphs with exactly one outgoing edge out of every vertex, and no contractible loops: recall a loop on $\Gamma^\d$ is called \textbf{contractible} if when lifted to the universal cover it is still a loop, and note that contractibility is invariant by re-rooting.
 Recall from \cref{sec:Wilson} that the CRSF law can be sampled by the following adaptation of Wilson's algorithm, first described (implicitly) by Kassel and Kenyon \cite{KK12}.
 We start with an arbitrary vertex $v$, and run a random walk; let $Y^t = LE (X[0,t])$.
 We stop the random walk at the time $\tau_{NC}$ given by

 where we identify the concatenated path $Y^{t-1}\oplus \{X_t\}$ with the sequence of edges traversed by it, and $\tau_\partial$ is the first time that the walk hits boundary $\partial$ (when $\partial=\emptyset$, $\tau_\partial = \infty$).
 In other words, if we erase (simple) loops as we make them, $\tau_{NC}$ is the first time where such a simple noncontractible loop is created, or we hit the boundary.
-Then the branch of the CRSF $\eta_v$ containing $v$ is defined to $Y^{\tau_{NC} -1} \oplus X_{\tau_{NC}}$.
+(It is easy to see using \Cref{lem:Beurling,lem:uniform_avoidance} that $\tau_{NC}$ is finite almost surely).
+Then the branch of the CRSF $\eta_v$ containing $v$ is defined to be $Y^{\tau_{NC} -1} \oplus X_{\tau_{NC}}$.
 We then iterate this algorithm, adding $\eta_v$ to the boundary, until every vertex has been covered.
 To describe the law of a branch of the CRSF, a key complication of this paper is that we will need a more subtle notion of contractibility of a loop, which is as follows.

 \begin{defn} Suppose $\ell$ is a loop rooted at $v$.
 We decompose $ \ell$ into simple loops by considering the chronological loop-erasure of $\ell$ starting at $v$.
 We say that $\ell$ is \textbf{Wilson-contractible} if all of these simple loops are contractible. \end{defn} Observe that if a rooted loop is Wilson contractible, and it visits its root $v$ several times, then re-rooting the loop at any other copy of $v$ keeps it Wilson contractible. \begin{defn} Given a path $\eta$, we say that a loop $\ell$ is {\bf $\eta$-contractible} if $\ell$ intersects $\eta$ and the following holds.
 Let $v$ denote the point where $\eta$ hits $\ell$ for the first time, i.e $v = \eta_{\tau_\ell}$.
 Then $\ell$ rooted at (any copy of) $v$ is Wilson contractible.